Year: 2012

 Director: Stuart J. Levy

-In the wake of the catastrophic 9.0 earthquake and tsunami that ravaged Japan's Tohoku coast on March 11, 2011, filmmaker Stu Levy captures the devastating aftermath in Ishinomaki, Miyagi, a city of over 160,000 people left reeling from the disaster.
+Following the devastating 9.0 earthquake and tsunami that struck Japan's Tohoku coast on March 11, 2011, filmmaker Stu Levy documents the immediate aftermath in Ishinomaki, Miyagi.
+The film portrays the city, which was home to over 160,000 people, as it grapples with the widespread destruction and begins the long process of recovery following the natural disaster.

 Warning: spoilers below!